maitiusexton/ARIMA_function/README.md

 Once all models are tested, the resulting AIC score, along with MSE, RMSE, and R^2 score of both the training and testing data are displayed.
 Additionally, the results of the Augmented Dickey-Fuller test show whether the data is stationary or not.
 Autocorrelation is checked with ACF and PACF graphs.
 Lastly, the model forecasts and residuals are plotted out.

 The example in the iPython notebook uses GOOG stock prices from 2015 through 2020.
+I chose to iterate over p and q values from 0 to 5 and d values from 0 to 2.

 This code produces several warnings due to issues with the use of datetime information in the index of the data, so I've included a chunk of javascript code that allows you to toggle them.